The IRmadillo for Monitoring the Processing of Fats & Oils

 What kind of applications can I read more about?

-Feel free to download our application notes and brochure on various aspects of how the IRmadillo can monitor your process in edible oil refining.
-Explore our Edible Oils Application Library.
+Feel free to download our application notes and brochure on various aspects of how the IRmadillo can monitor your process in fats & oil processing.
+Explore our Fats & Oils Application Library.

-If you purchase the IRmadillo for edible oil refining, you will receive:
+If you purchase the IRmadillo for monitoring fats & oil processing, you will receive:

 - IRmadillo process analyser